 Contributions received are reported between net asset categories depending upon donor restrictions, if any.
 Contributions, including unconditional promises to give, are recognized as revenues in the period the promise is received.
-Conditional promises to give are not recognized until they become unconditional; that is when the conditions on which they depend are substantially met.
+Conditional promises to give are not recognized until the conditions on which they depend are substantially met.